 Jackie muttered something about "praising kek."
 (A reference to 4chan that would take too much time to explain.)

-I asked Paper why he decided to show up, and he told me he stumbled on the exhibit by chance.
+I asked Paper why he decided to show up and he told me he stumbled upon the exhibit by chance.
 "I was coming from an event wearing platform heels, carrying a tambourine," said Paper.
 "I got a lot of looks.
 People stared at me.
 I was dancing; it turned into a party."

 Paper became one of the stream's biggest characters thanks to his whimsical appearance, which often involves rainbow-colored fur and LED lights.
 But something about HWNDU turned every quirk into a controversy and every controversy into a hatefest.
 Paper received death threats, online and in person.
 "I got messages telling me I needed to leave [the museum] because so many people are sending death threats," said Paper.
 He did leave a few times when he was scared for his life.
 One night, we left the museum at the same time.
 He told me he had to circle the block.